Corporate Responsibility – Delivering Value Responsibly

 |Indirect emissions (Scope 2)|

 As part of the Group’s annual risk management process the Group’s businesses consider climate-related risk and where significant, reports these to the Board for review and monitoring.
+This is consistent with the Task Force on Climate-related Financial Disclosures Standards.
 The broad geographic and industrial sector spread of the Group’s businesses provide a high degree of resilience to climate-related risks.

-In addition, a significant increase in energy costs caused by carbon taxation, regulation or limited resource would lead to higher costs from external freight and handling costs of delivering product to, or from our facilities.
+A significant increase in energy costs caused by carbon taxation, regulation or limited resource would lead to higher costs from external freight and handling costs of delivering product to or from our facilities.

 The Group recognises its obligations towards the parties with whom the Group has business dealings including customers, shareholders, employers, suppliers and advisors.